BayREN Business Program

 - (1 point) Business Size: Less than or equal to 25 employees and/or classified as Very Small (customers whose annual electric demand is less than 20 kilowatt (kW), or whose annual gas consumption is less than 10,000 therms or both)

-- (2 points) Geography: Business is located in a DAC (DAC map) or located in Sonoma County
+- (2 points) Geography: Business is located in Sonoma County